hugo-tomas/Exploring-different-imputation-techniques-in-the-reconstruction-of-CT-lung-images/README.md

 ---

 ## Introduction
 In recent decades, the integration of imaging technologies into the medical domain has become indispensable in modern healthcare, facilitating a substantial transition from a reactive to a preventive medical paradigm [1].
-Currently, medical imaging serves as one of the fundamental pillars of healthcare, particularly in diagnostics, providing invaluable insights into the anatomical and functional intricacies of the human body [1].
+Currently, medical imaging serves as one of the fundamental pillars of healthcare, particularly in diagnostics, providing invaluable insights into the anatomical and functional intricacies of the human body ( background knowledge details can be consulted [HERE](./docs/BackgroundKnowledge.pdf) ) [1].

 Computed Tomography (CT) is among the most widely utilized and significant imaging modalities.
 Over 300 million CT scans are estimated to be performed globally each year [2].
 However, despite the clinical efficacy of CT in medical decision-making, the imaging process is susceptible to failure due to its dependence on millions of individual sensor measurements.
 These errors can adversely affect medical decisions, particularly in critical scenarios such as oncology, where such failures can impact patient outcomes and disrupt subsequent post-processing algorithms for classification or segmentation tasks [3,4].